VidathDissanayake/notes/network/reference models/TCP IP Model/TCP IP Model.md

 When the [OSI Model](OSI%20Model/OSI%20Model.md) was originally developed, it was not clear that we will be primarily running protocols of the TCP/IP suite.
 There were other contenders besides having [IP addresses](../../communication%20protocol/OSI/layer%203/IP/IP%20address.md) in our devices.
 However, now it is clear that we are in a [IP](../../communication%20protocol/OSI/layer%203/IP/IP.md) based world, so TCP/IP model might be more suitable.

+TCP/IP is a real world application of the network stack and is the protocol stack used in the internet.

 The TCP/IP Model is also called the Department of Defence (DOD) Model.

 Commonly, this model combines the first 2 layers of the [OSI Model](OSI%20Model/OSI%20Model.md) into one layer and the last 3 layers of the [OSI Model](OSI%20Model/OSI%20Model.md) into another layer.